Quantum synchronization of qubits via dynamical Casimir effect: Abstract

 \section{Abstract}

-Following the groundbreaking observation of the dynamical Casimir effect in 2011, the exploration of the dynamical Casimir effect in superconducting circuits has garnered significant attention.
-In this paper, we investigate the synchronization of qubits induced by the dynamical Casimir effect.
-Our investigation revolves around a pragmatic configuration of a quantum system, where superconducting qubits coupled with a shared coplanar waveguide resonator, terminated by a SQUID at one end.
-We identify the sufficient condition required for achieving in-phase synchronization, which is expected to be accomplished by generating photons in the resonator.
-Furthermore, we numerically simulate the time evolution of the system and verify that photon generation via the dynamical Casimir effect arguably induces the synchronization of two qubits.
-Our result suggests that photon generation by the dynamical Casimir effect affects both the qubits and the resonator, and is a fruitful resource for the control of quantum systems.
-In addition, we unveil a remarkable feature that is probably unique to the dynamical Casimir effect: The differences in initial states and coupling strengths affect the synchronization independently with no overlap between them.
+In this paper, we study the synchronization of qubits induced by the dynamical Casimir effect in an atom-cavity quantum electrodynamics system.
+Our investigation revolves around a pragmatic configuration of a quantum system, where two superconducting qubits are coupled to a shared coplanar waveguide resonator terminated at one end by a superconducting quantum interference device.
+The theoretical analyses of the system dynamics reveal sufficient conditions for ensuring synchronization which are anticipated to be accomplished by photon generation in the resonator.
+By numerically analyzing the time evolution of the system, we confirm that the conditions are satisfied by photon generation via the dynamical Casimir effect, resulting in qubit synchronization.
+Notably, we unveil a remarkable feature that is unique to synchronization induced by the dynamical Casimir effect: the differences in the initial states of qubits and the differences in the coupling strengths of qubits to an electromagnetic field affect the synchronization independently without overlap between these factors.